 Ultimately, the Boards’ agreement to the hindsight expedient sustains the position that separate accounting for each contract modification prior to the CMAD does not provide sufficient, useful information to justify the costs of accounting for each sequential modification.

-- EY, Financial reporting developments: “Revenue from contracts with customers.”
-Revised August 2016.
-Section 3.3 “Contract modifications.”
+- EY, Financial Reporting Developments: “Revenue from contracts with customers.”
+October 2018.
+Section 3.4.

-- FASB & IASB, Staff Paper: “Practical Expedients upon Transition – Contract Modifications and Completed Contracts.”
+- FASB TRG Memo 7A: “Practical Expedients upon Transition – Contract Modifications and Completed Contracts.”
 10 March 2015.